Part 1. iOS 12 Update Problems: Update Failed

 My other iPhone 6Splus is working fine without any such problem.
 Pls help and advice what to do.

-- Reset Wi-Fi: Try to reset your Wi-Fi.
+- Reset Wi-Fi: Try to reset your Wi-Fi on iOS 12.
 You can switch it off from the Control Center option or by visiting your device’s Wifi settings to do it.
 Wait for a while and turn it on once again.

 - Exclude Wi-Fi router errors: Check the Wi-Fi router and your connection to make sure there is no error.
 You can also get in touch with the network provider to know if there is any glitch in their server.

 - Re-connect to Wi-Fi: If there is a problem with a particular connection, then you can reset it as well.
-Go to your device’s Wi-Fi Settings and tap on the “i” icon adjacent to a network.
+Go to your Wi-Fi Settings on iOS 12 and tap on the “i” icon adjacent to a network.
 From here, you can tap on the “Forget this Network” option.
 Later, you can turn Wi-Fi off and on again, discover the same network, and try reconnecting it.

-- Manually add a network: Sometimes, it is better to manually add a network as well.
-If your phone is not able to detect the Wi-Fi network, then you can follow this approach.
+- Manually add a network: Sometimes, it is better to manually add a network as well on iOS 12.
+If your iPhone is not able to detect the Wi-Fi network, then you can follow this approach.
 Choose to set up a new network manually and provide its details in order to connect to it.

-- Remove previous profile: If you have tried updating your device previously, then there could be a clash with its existing profile as well.
+- Remove previous profile: If you have tried updating your iPhone previously, then there could be a clash with its existing profile as well.
 Go to its Software Update settings and get rid of the existing profile.
-After that, you can try to update your device to a stable iOS version.
+After that, you can try to update your iPhone to a stable iOS 12 version.

 4.6 iOS 12 Bluetooth Problems

-- Turn on Bluetooth: Make sure the Bluetooth feature is turned on.
+- Turn on Bluetooth: Make sure the Bluetooth feature is turned on in iOS 12.
 You can go to its option on Control Center or visit your device’s Settings > Bluetooth.
 From here, you need to make sure that the Bluetooth option is enabled.

-- Turn off Airplane mode: Also, make sure that the Airplane mode on the device is not turned on.
-If your phone is running in Airplane mode, then Bluetooth, Wi-Fi, cellular data, etc. would be disabled.
-Go to your phone’s Control Center or Settings and turn off the Airplane mode.
+- Turn off Airplane mode: Also, make sure that the Airplane mode on iOS 12 is not turned on.
+If your iPhone is running in Airplane mode, then Bluetooth, Wi-Fi, cellular data, etc. would be disabled.
+Go to Control Center or Settings on iOS 12 to turn off the Airplane mode.

-- Connect to Bluetooth again: If you are not able to connect to a specific device, then go to its Bluetooth settings, tap on the “i” icon adjacent to the device, and forget it.
+- Connect to Bluetooth again: If you are not able to connect to a specific device, then go to the iOS 12 Bluetooth settings, tap on the “i” icon adjacent to the device, and forget it.
 Later, you can try to connect to it again.